-In 2021, the fodder working group is working mainly on the topic of sorghum, which is an avenue for reflection for fodder systems.
-In particular, the aim will be to enrich and consolidate references and technical recommendations and to diversify testimonies in order to strengthen the support provided to farmers wishing to integrate sorghum cultivation into their production systems.
+The objective is to enrich and consolidate references, technical recommendations and diversify testimonies in order to strengthen the support given to farmers wishing to integrate sorghum into their production systems.